mlibrary/about-publishing/src/content/stories/raising-up-creative-voices—university-press-week-2020.md

 <iframe width="560" height="330" src="https://www.youtube.com/embed/ONSPITzuGLM" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+<blockquote class="quote floated yellow"><p>“Impeccably researched and offering a wealth of information about Puerto Rican drag and trans performance, this book succeeds in summarizing and explaining a diverse, complex and polemical visual, literary and scholarly corpus—and proposing theoretically innovative and compelling, decolonial readings of Puerto Rican performative cultures.”</p><footer><cite>- Arnaldo Cruz-Malavé<br>Fordham University</cite></footer></blockquote>

 ### **Lawrence La Fountain-Stokes, *[Translocas: The Politics of Puerto Rican Drag and Trans Performance](https://www.press.umich.edu/11314788/translocas)* (April 2021)**

 This interdisciplinary, auto-ethnographic, queer-of-color performance studies book focuses on drag and transgender performance and activism in Puerto Rico and its diaspora.
 La Fountain-Stokes, a drag performer himself, demonstrates how these performances provide a means to explore and critique issues of gender, sexuality, race, class, poverty, national identity, and migratory displacement.
 <blockquote class="quote floated yellow"><p>“Impeccably researched and offering a wealth of information about Puerto Rican drag and trans performance, this book succeeds in summarizing and explaining a diverse, complex and polemical visual, literary and scholarly corpus—and proposing theoretically innovative and compelling, decolonial readings of Puerto Rican performative cultures.”</p><footer><cite>- Arnaldo Cruz-Malavé<br>Fordham University</cite></footer></blockquote>